rkscodes/jsprojects/README.md

 # 100 JS Projects
 100 js projects to learn javascript, html and css

+Challenge:: Do atleast 20 of them.